Rushi-Waghmare/FirstProject-demo/README.md

 # FirstProject-demo
-This is My First Git Repository
+This is My First Git Repository.
+Author - Rushikesh Waghmare